MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUserAndContentMove.md

 ```

 ## DESCRIPTION
-This cmdlet requires a multi-geo tenant to work, and enables the ability to move a user closer to their sites.
+In a multi-geo company, this cmdlet requires a multi-geo tenant to work, and enables the ability to move a user closer to their sites

 ## EXAMPLES